A teacher and writer, Sage shares her love of Paganism and Witchcraft through online videos, books, articles, classes, and workshops.

 Alternatively, empathetic people will usually only soak up negative emotions.
 This is because the empathetic person struggles with emotional intelligence and stability.
 If someone else is feeling happy, confident, energetic, peaceful, etc., the empathetic person has no reason to be overwhelmed because everything is okay.
 It's only when someone is suffering pain or heartache that the empathetic person has trouble handling it.

 Personal Emotional Control

-When then empath is in a calm, quiet environment, such as his own home, he's actually quite emotionally stable.
+When the empath is in a calm, quiet environment, such as his own home, he's relatively emotionally stable.
 Empaths usually have a high degree of emotional intelligence and are good at dealing with their own emotions.
-This is because they have so much experience with emotions—their own and others—that at a young age they had to start learning how to process emotions effectively.
+This is because they have so much experience with emotions—their own and others—that at a young age, they had to start learning how to process emotions effectively.

 Emotions empaths may struggle with are the ones they pick up from others.
 It's the overload that burdens them because it can come on so suddenly and without warning.